geo-token/whitepaper/whitepaper.md

 We plan to develop the application with particular attention to making the token collection process exciting and engaging.
 We already have many ideas we want to implement, and we are excited to collaborate with all participants, including you, to make this a reality.

 # **What We Already Have**

-We have an app in closed testing, and those interested can get access to familiarize themselves with it.
+We have an open testing app on the [Apple Store](https://testflight.apple.com/join/V0N8SmuJ) and [Google Play Market](https://play.google.com/store/apps/details?id=probability.inc.gtar), and those interested can get access to familiarize themselves with it.
 The algorithm in the app performs a token airdrop, providing equal conditions for all users to obtain them. **But in any case, those users who show the most activity and join the project earlier will earn more than others.** Essentially, this is a deployed server infrastructure, databases, and the logic that unites them in demonstrating the capabilities and the main engine for mining coins at a specific location.
 The ability to connect your wallet and withdraw tokens to a "cold" wallet is implemented using blockchain in the **Solana ecosystem.** At this stage, the system automatically conducts token airdrops, and administrators can also carry out this process manually.

 * Users can collect tokens in their location, and for increased activity and regular visits, they will receive rewards in the form of improved characteristics.
 * Additional rewards are provided for inviting other users via referral code.
-* A minimum task in the form of training for each user also receives a reward.
+* A minimum task in training for each user also receives a reward.
 * Users can track their global and individual mining statistics, and most importantly, they have the opportunity to compete for first place in the leaderboard.
 This feature adds a competitive edge to the game, keeping users engaged and striving for the top position.
 * The ability to pick up tokens from nearby neighbors, observe their mining activity in the radar visibility zone, and analyze the overall statistics of collected coins.
 * With the help of radar, users can scan their neighborhood and embark on an exciting token-hunting adventure.
 This feature adds an element of thrill and excitement to the game, making users feel more engaged and eager to explore their surroundings.

 In a few words, what does mining in our app represent?
 This is not mining in the usual sense of the word, where the phone or computer's computing resources are involved.
 You get tokens for confirming your location.
 In a sense, this is proof of location.
 In the initial stage, the system, and subsequently a commercial partner, pays you through the system to visit the necessary location and confirm this with your mobile phone.
 But **we do not transmit your data to the blockchain** as is customary in an accurate proof-of-location system.
 We act as intermediaries between the commercial partner and the blockchain, implementing location confirmation through an ordinary mobile phone.
 So that you know, the commercial partner needs to know your location.
-He only knows you got acquainted with his commercial offer if you received a reward.
-You also visited the target location if the commercial message was tied to a specific place.
+He knows you got acquainted with his commercial offer if you got rewarded.
+If the commercial message was tied to a specific place, you also visited the target location.

-Our team has already developed and successfully tested the product in a focus group.
-Now, we are ready to implement a series of crucial tasks and innovative ideas that will significantly enhance the product.
+Our team developed and successfully tested the product in a focus group.
+We are ready to implement a series of crucial tasks and innovative ideas that will significantly enhance the product.
 This is one of the main reasons we need funds from the **IDO**.

 The project's roadmap is presented in general form in the scheme below.